cca/equella_clean_staging/readme.md

     + delete the directory and its contents
     + remove the row from the `staging` database table

+That's clean.py, which looks at the EQUELLA database then to the files.
+The dircheck.py script goes in the other direction and looks at UUID-named directories under the Staging path, trying to find references to them in the database.
+Neither will delete files or database rows if `config.debug` is `True`.

 ## Setup

 We _should_ be able to set this up and run it using python 3 on our servers, but it was originally written for 2.7.
 Python on the server is 3.4.3.
 We can't use f-strings and the psycopg2 version is chosen to work with this older python.
 We may need to `apt-get install libpq-dev` to get it to work.